twitwi/slidev-addon-ultracharger-demo/slides.md

 Each feature is illustrated in its own part.<c>(this is a comment)</c>

-Some guidance about usage/limitations/evolutions/improvements/TODO/etc is given.
+Some guidance is also given about usage/limitations/evolutions/improvements/TODO/etc.

 <!--
 NB: This demo uses a custom syntax (using preparser extensions).bbb